 Before joining DreamBox Learning, Jessie was President of the K–12 Group at Blackboard where she led the company’s growth and development for the virtual and blended online learning market.
 Prior to Blackboard, she was President of LeapFrog SchoolHouse, the schools division of LeapFrog Enterprises, where she established SchoolHouse as a leader in education technology and one of the fastest growing educational software producers in the United States.

-Jessie has also held leadership positions at collegeboard.com, the interactive division of The College Board; MyRoad.com, an e-learning company that helped middle school, high school, and college students prepare for college and careers; and Kaplan, the leading test preparation company.
+Jessie has also held leadership positions at collegeboard.com, the interactive division of the College Board; MyRoad.com, an e-learning company that helps middle school, high school, and college students prepare for college and careers; and Kaplan, the leading test preparation company in the United States.

 Reed co-founded Netflix in 1997 and led the successful growth of the company to over 10 million subscribers.
 Reed is an active educational philanthropist and board member of many non-profits.
 He was President of the California State Board of Education from 2000 to 2004.
 He has led successful statewide political campaigns for more charter public schools and easier passage of local school bonds.
 In addition, Reed is a founding member of NewSchools.org, Aspire Public Schools, Pacific Collegiate School, and EdVoice.net.

 In March 2010, Barron’s included Reed among its 30 most respected CEOs of the year.
 Reed is also on the board of directors of Microsoft and Facebook.
 Earlier in his career, Reed founded Pure Software, which he built into one of the world’s 50 largest public software companies.